Fall Winter Blend: Warrior Queen

 During a visit to Bryce Canyon, Utah, a designated Dark Sky Place, a ranger showed us Cassiopeia's constellation during what's called a night sky tour.

 After learning about her distinctive 'W' star pattern, the ranger described Cassiopeia as the 'Ethiopian Queen who lives in the stars.'
 We thought her name would be a great one for an Ethiopian coffee blend.

-We hope that Cassiopeia encourages you to look up from your coffee for a moment and up at the night sky.
+It's said that Cassiopeia was boastful about beauty and we say cheers to that.
+Our hope is that Cassiopeia encourages you to look up from your coffee for a moment and up at the sky.
 It's big and bright, full of mystery and totally free.
-It's said that Cassiopeia was boastful about beauty; cheers to that and to taking some time later tonight to look up at the sky and enjoying the experience.
+Enjoy the experience and if you see Cassiopeia tell a friend.